Masmiseim36/nxpSDK/boards/evkmimxrt1060/ble_cypress_examples/wiced_ble_4343W/readme.txt

 - BLE enabled device such as a smartphone
 - Murata 1DX M.2 module
 - Murata uSD M.2 Adapter
-- 4 plug to receptable header cables
+- 6 plug to receptable header cables

 Board settings
 ==============
 Murata 1DX M.2 module is connected with Murata uSD M.2 Adapter which is plugged into uSD connector on evkmimxrt1060 board.

-Murata uSD M.2 Adapter's jumpers J11 and J12 are open, J1 shorts position 2-3.
+Murata uSD M.2 Adapter's jumper J11 is open, J1 shorts position 2-3, J12 shorts position 1-2.

 The following pins between the evkmimxrt1060 board and Murata uSD M.2 Adapter are connected using the plug to receptable cables:
-- evkmimxrt1060 board's connector J22, pins 1-2 to Murata uSD M.2 Adapter's connector J9, pins 1-2
+- evkmimxrt1060 board's connector J22, pins 1-4 to Murata uSD M.2 Adapter's connector J9, pins 1-4
 - evkmimxrt1060 board's connector J23, pins 3-4 to Murata uSD M.2 Adapter's connector J8, pins 3-4
 Prepare the Demo
 ================